mittulmandhan/java-interview-prep/10 static/README.md

 * If you need to do the computation or logic in order to initialize your static variables, you can declare a static block that gets executed exactly once.
 * static blocks are execuuted exactly once just after the initialization of static variables i.e. before program execution starts.
 * It is automatically executed by JVM at run-time, you can not call it.
+* Static blocks can also call static methods.
 * Following is an example of a use case of static block:
 ````
 class A {